Baio1977/Acer-Aspire-E5-574G/README.md

 # Acer-Aspire-E5-574G

-EFI for Dell Vostro 5471 with OpenCore bootloader
+EFI for with OpenCore bootloader 0.6.1

 ![descrizione](./Screenshot/1.jpg)